Rabbit neutering during Covid-19 lockdown

 Keep wild rabbits out

-Although rabbits love to have company, they can find it quite difficult to get on with their bunny friends at times and it’s very important to step in if you notice changes in their relationship.
+Although rabbits love to have company, they sometimes find it difficult to get on with their bunny friends at times, and it’s very important to step in if you notice changes in their relationship.
 Signs of a problem include:

 - Excessive humping